 Skydiving was something that always came to mind when thinking about my bucket list.
 But it’s now been crossed off.
-Today, I managed to have a bit of luck with the weather and throw myself out of a plane curtesy of GoSkydive all in the aid of charity!
+Today, I managed to have a bit of luck with the weather and jump out of a plane for a skydive curtesy of GoSkydive.
+And it was all in aid of charity!

-It really is an experience that everyone should try.
-Yes, it comes with a bit of a cost – I believe I paid somewhere around the £250 mark – and the money-to-time ratio isn’t exactly the best, but that moment where you break through the clouds, seemingly floating, with all the world (or the south of England) before you is breath-taking.
+Skydiving really is an experience that everyone should try.
+Yes, skydiving does have a bit of a cost – I believe I paid somewhere around the £250 mark – and the money-to-time ratio isn’t exactly the best.
+But that moment where you break through the clouds, seemingly floating, with all the world (or the south of England) before you is breath-taking.
 You may be scared, anxious or totally bricking it, but once you leave that plane it will all be forgotten.
 I’ll admit, I wasn’t actually too nervous this time.
-I’m not trying to sound tough, but as this was the third time I’d driven down to Salisbury, the idea of doing it again was worse than the actual skydive.
+I’m not trying to sound tough, but as this was the third time I’d driven down to the GoSkydive centre, the idea of doing it again was worse than the actual skydive.

 To put it simply, it feels like nothing else you will ever do.
 Jumping out of a plane and free-falling is an utterly bizarre experience.
-I was floating in a sea of white cloud, almost like the world has disappeared and it’s just me, this single moment of weightlessness and peaceful serenity is stunning.
-There really is nothing quite like a skydive.
-Maybe it’s the buildup of dread and anticipation.
-Feelings that quickly transforms into exhilaration and literal, and metaphorical, breathlessness.
-But you just won’t find this experience anywhere else.
-Can you do an indoor one?
+I was floating in a sea of white cloud, almost like the world had disappeared and it was just me, this single moment of weightlessness and peaceful serenity.
+There really is nothing quite like skydiving.
+Maybe it’s the buildup of dread and anticipation that heighten the experience.
+Feelings that quickly transforms into exhilaration and breathlessness the moment you leave the plane.
+But you just can’t find this experience anywhere else.
+Can you do an indoor skydive?
 Sure.
 Will it be the same?
 No chance.
 Not that I’ve done one.

 But it’s amazing how quickly things change.
 One minute I’m absorbed in a once in a life time moment, thirty minutes later I’m in Asda buying an egg and cress sandwich.
 My point being, everything changes.
 The great moments pass, and you’re quickly back to reality.
-Luckily, the same goes for the bad moments.
+Luckily, the same goes for the bad moments too.